annotorious/annotorious-v1/readme.md

             }
         },
         extraFields: undefined //add many fields to the annotation editor GUI widget.
 Show 'ExtraFields' section for more details
     },

+    popup: { //properties for popup GUI widget
+        extraFields: undefined //add many fields to the annotation editor GUI widget.
+Show 'ExtraFields' section for more },

     shapeStyle: { //global style